heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 function useStore() {
   const context = useContext(StoreContext);
   if (!context) {
-    throw new Error('useStore must be used within a StoreProvider');
+    throw new Error("useStore must be used within a StoreProvider");
   }
   return context;
 }